GiovanniGrieco/corsaro.github.io/index.md

 ### My FOSS projects
 You can view all my FOSS projects on my GitHub profile.

+* #### Grid.
+A simple game concept.
+This "game" is still in development but it will be a Terminal-based engine where I will develop a very poetical game based on a fiction story of a computer researcher, Gary.
+This is my first C++ project (yay!).

 * #### Ackermann Test
 This simple program runs a short Ackermann test.
 More information about Ackermann's function [here](http://en.wikipedia.org/wiki/Ackermann_function).
 Inspired by [this](https://www.youtube.com/watch?v=i7sm9dzFtEI&list=UU9-y-6csu5WGm29I7JiwpnA) Computerphile video.
 Source credits goes to Professor Brailsford for sharing his invaluable knowledge with us on some Computerphile's YouTube videos.